tochalid/PP_Cman/README.1.md

 Beside existing program code following steps have been implemented:

-1. Set initial state of the simulator
-2. Set the initial state of the controller and read the sensor data
+1. Set the initial state and read the sensor data
-3. Detect objects (=vehicless) in same lane and predict their position/behavior
+2. Detect objects (eg. vehicles) in same lane and predict their position/behavior
-4. Evaluate potential maneuvers and simulate with safety thresholds
+3. Evaluate potential maneuvers and simulate with safety thresholds
-5. Actuate safe maneuver
+4. Actuate safe maneuver
-6. Initialize path tangent using previous path waypoints
+5. Initialize path tangent using previous path waypoints
-7. Construct path interpolating predicted waypoints with spline (incl. lane changes)
+6. Construct path interpolating predicted waypoints with spline (incl. lane changes)
-8. Space & transform path points and send to simulator
+7. Space & transform path points and send to simulator
+8. Tune threshold and distance parameter of the controller to drive safely

 ### Implementation Details

 #### Initial State
-The assumption is that our car will always start in the center lane.
-It will also start from standstill and gradually accelerate to avoid exceeding the maximum acceleration limit.
+The system assumes the car starts in the center lane, standstill.
+It gradually accelerates.

-#### Creating the Path
+#### Planning the Path
-To create the path to follow the approach using splines described in the walkthrough is used.
-It essentially uses `MAX_POINTS` (50 in our case) waypoints starting at the end of the previous path (or, at the start of the simulation, with the car's current position).
-Then a number of additional (`PATH_NUMPOINTS`, or 3 in our case) waypoints spaced evenly apart (`POINT_SPACING` or 30m in our case) are added.
-A spline is then fitted to determine intermediate points and produce a smooth vector of waypoints for the car to follow.
+Logic follows as outlined in the project walkthrough [video](https://youtu.be/7sI3VHFPP0w?t=1520).
+We essentially use 50 waypoints tangent with the end of the previous path (or, at start the car's current position).
+Then 3 predicted waypoints every 30m are added.
+Fitting a spline function helps to calculate intermediate points of a path vector to travel smooth and in desired target speed.

 #### Avoiding Collisions
-The approach to avoiding collisions with cars driving in the same lane is to:
+The system avoids collisions with objects in the same lane that are detected by the sensors.
+The feature consists of:

-1. Look for cars travelling in the same lane that are deemed too close to our car (set using parameter `LANE_CHANGE_THRESHOLD`)
+1. Looping throug each sensor record filtering for objects a) in the same lane and b) too close using a threshold parameter `THRES_FRONT`.
-2. If our car gets too close to another car it tries changing lanes to the left.
-First it checks if there is a car in the lane to our left, allowing for additional room in front (using `LANE_CHANGE_DIST_FRONT`) and behind (using `LANE_CHANGE_DIST_REAR`) of our car to prevent changing lanes and ending up too close to the other car
-3. If a lane change to the left is not possible because a car in that lane would end up too close to our car, or if our car is already in the leftmost lane, a lane change to the right is attempted using the same approach
-4. If a lane change to the right is also not possible, the only other option is to slow down and stay in the current lane.

-If there are no cars in front of our car, our car will always keep accelerating until it reaches the speed limit.

-Three constants are used to determine when a lane change is required, and how much room there needs to be between our car and cars already in the other lane.
-Theses variables are `LANE_CHANGE_THRESHOLD`, `LANE_CHANGE_DIST_FRONT` and `LANE_CHANGE_DIST_REAR`.
-Their values were found using trial and error, observing lane change behaviour in the simulator and finding a balance between aggressively changing lanes and maintaining the maximum speed, while avoiding changing lanes into or cutting off other cars.
+2. A maneuver `go_left` is simulated.
+The system predicts the violation of distance margin `DIST_FRONT` and `DIST_REAR` to other objects froming a potential lane gap in the target lane, also checking for staying in the left most lane.
+3. If safe, the maneuver `go_left` is actuated, otherwise `go_right` is simulated respectively.
+If both simulations fail the safety procedure, the controller reduces the velocity adapting to the object speed and until actual distance > `THRES_FRONT` or lane change `is_safe` again.
+4. If the lane is free, the car accelerates to a speed limit set to 48 MPH.

+These constants determine the safety procedure for lane change maneuvers.
+They represent a balance build while testing more than 200 miles in the simulator, therein 45.53 miles without incident.
+Main factors in order of importance are: avoid collisions, avoid incidents, drive fast, drive smooth.

-#### Possible Improvements
+#### Potential Improvements (see TODO: flag in code)
-1. The car currently favours lane changes to the left because that is the first lane change it will consider when getting too close to another car in the same lane.
-Only if a lane change to the left is not possible a lane change to the right is considered
-2. A lane change only checks for cars immediately to our left or right, with a little bit of space added for safety.
-It does not consider other traffic in that lane.
-E.g. it may decide to change lanes to a lane with lots of traffic, or slower traffic, instead of a lane with no other traffic
-3. Our car does not check for any cars changing lanes into our lane.
-Occassionally another car will cause a collision because it is changing lanes into our lane.
+1. Controller: Left turns a favored, but optimizing a cost function for entire sensor data could set the best choice.
+Brake and throttle behavior while adapting to object speed should be smoothed.
+2. PREDICTION: When a lane change maneuver is executed while another object changes into the same target lane safety is at risk.
+Almost all collisions observed are caused by (sudden) lateral movements into the target lane.
+The prediction mechanism should be considering eg. lateral distance margin.

 ## Compilation and Simulation